Frando/tcp-bench-rust-node/README.md

 * Process opens a TCP server that echos back
 * In each benchmark iteration, a TCP client connects to the server, sends `1000` times a `1KB` buffer, and waits to read back `1000KB` of data.

-**Node is ~10times faster than Rust.
-Where is the error in this benchmark, or what is the cause for this?**

 ## Node